twbs/bootstrap/README.md

 ## Documentation

-Bootstrap's documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com/) and publicly hosted on GitHub Pages at <https://getbootstrap.com/>.
+Bootstrap's documentation, included in this repo in the root directory, is built with [Hugo](https://gohugo.io/) and publicly hosted on GitHub Pages at <https://getbootstrap.com/>.
 The docs may also be run locally.

 Documentation search is powered by [Algolia's DocSearch](https://community.algolia.com/docsearch/).
 Working on our search?
-Be sure to set `debug: true` in `site/docs/4.5/assets/js/src/search.js` file.
+Be sure to set `debug: true` in `site/assets/js/src/search.js` file.

 ### Running documentation locally

-1. Run through the [tooling setup](https://getbootstrap.com/docs/4.5/getting-started/build-tools/#tooling-setup) to install Jekyll (the site builder) and other Ruby dependencies with `bundle install`.
+1. Run `npm install` to install the Node.js dependencies, including Hugo (the site builder).
-2. Run `npm install` to install Node.js dependencies.
+2. Run `npm run test` (or a specific npm script) to rebuild distributed CSS and JavaScript files, as well as our docs assets.
 3. Run `npm start` to compile CSS and JavaScript files, generate our docs, and watch for changes.
-4. Open `http://localhost:9001` in your browser, and voilà.
+4. Open `http://localhost:9001/` in your browser, and voilà.

-Learn more about using Jekyll by reading its [documentation](https://jekyllrb.com/docs/).
+Learn more about using Hugo by reading its [documentation](https://gohugo.io/documentation/).

 ### Documentation for previous releases